esnet/pond/README.md

 * **IndexedEvent** - An index (timerange) and a data object packaged together. e.g. 1hr sample
 * **TimeRangeEvent** - A timerange and a data object packaged together. e.g. outage event

-And forming together a collection of events, we have a series:
+And forming together a collection of events, we have a Timeseries:

 * **Series** - Conceptually a sequence of Events.
 * **TimeSeries** - A sequence of Events associated with a list of times or time ranges (Indexes).